-These new species differ from most recent congeners (there are known about 60 recent species in the genus recently revised by Tomaszewska, 2010) in its shape of pronotum which is comparatively wide at base, its posterior angles with the almost clear top, sides nearly gradually narrowing anteriorly and forming an even continuous line with sides of elytra [in most recent members of the genus the pronotal base is markedly narrower than the elytral base; usually pronotal sides at base are more or less straight or sometimes the pronotum is subquadrangular; pronotal posterior and anterior angles are more or less rounded].
-The new species have uniform and comparatively short pubescence on the dorsum, although many recent pubescent species of the genus demonstrate two types of hairs: shorter and semirecumbent ones are intermixed with longer and erect hairs.
-In general, the combination of the diagnostic characters of the new species, except the considered ones in the shape of pronotum and pubescence, is quite unique and includes the unicolorous dark and elongate oval body of medium size, dense and comparatively fine dorsal puncturation, raised microsculpture on interspaces between punctures, characteristic shape of antennal club, configuration of submeso- and submetacoxal lines.
-The new species look like somewhat similar to Rhyzobius confinis Lea, 1902, particularly by the slightly lightening abdomen, characters of puncturation and sculpture of integument, configuration of submeso- and submetacoxal lines and shape of antennal club.
-However in contrast to the latter, the new species have the rather smaller in body size, pronotum with nearly bisinuate base and only slightly narrower than elytral ones, almost distinct posterior angles and gradually narrowing anteriorly, shorter hairs on the dorsum and antennal club more distinctly oblique at apex.
-Nevertheless a somewhat similar pronotum is known in some other recent species.
-Rhyzobius cyaneus Blackburn, 1889 (MNHN, "Eber.
+These new species differ from most recent congeners (about 60 recent species are recorded in the genus after the recent revision by Tomaszewska, 2010) in the shape of pronotum which is comparatively wide at base, its posterior angles with an almost clear top, sides nearly gradually narrowing anteriorly and forming an even continuous line with sides of elytra [in most recent members of the genus the pronotal base is markedly narrower than the elytral base; usually pronotal sides at base are more or less straight or sometimes the pronotum is subquadrangular; posterior and anterior pronotal angles are more or less rounded].
+The new species have uniform and comparatively short pubescence on the dorsum, although many recent pubescent species of the genus demonstrate two types of hairs: shorter and semirecumbent hairs are intermixed with longer and erect ones.
+In general, the combination of the diagnostic characters of the new species, except those of the shape of pronotum and pubescence considered above, is quite unique and includes the unicolorous dark and elongate oval body of medium size, dense and comparatively fine dorsal puncturation, raised microsculpture on interspaces between punctures, characteristic shape of antennal club, configuration of submeso- and submetacoxal lines.
+The new species are somewhat similar to Rhyzobius confinis Lea, 1902, particularly by the somewhat brownish abdomen, characters of puncturation and sculpture of integument, configuration of submeso- and submetacoxal lines and shape of antennal club.
+However, in contrast to the latter, the new species have the rather smaller body size, pronotum with nearly bisinuate base and only slightly narrower than elytral ones, almost distinct posterior angles and gradually narrowing anteriorly, shorter hairs on the dorsum and antennal club more distinctly oblique at apex.
+Nevertheless, a somewhat similar pronotum is known in some other recent species.
+Rhyzobius cyaneus Blackburn, 1889 (MNHN: "Eber.
 N. Gallyd.
-S.") is, in contrast to both new species, characterized by the much larger and more slender body, bluish dorsum, yellow abdomen, longer pubescence with erect hairs, other configuration of submeso- and submetacoxal lines, different antennal club and ultimate maxillary palpomere.
-Rhyzobius pulchellus (Montrouzier, 1861) (MNHN, "New Caledonia, Mueo, 19.V.1928, J.D.A.
-Cockerell, on Citrus") differs from the new species in the lighter and more slender body, unbordered pronotal base, longer pubescence with erect hairs, smoothed interspaces between markedly larger and sparser dorsal punctures, configuration of submeso- and submetacoxal lines, shape of antennal club and ultimate maxillary palpomere, much shorter ultimate tarsomere.
-Rhyzobius trimeni Casey, 1899 (MNHN, "Leap" and "Cape Town, Dr Martin") differs from the new species in the somewhat larger body, yellow spots at anterior pronotal angles and elytral base, longer pubescence with erect hairs, configuration of submeso- and submetacoxal lines, shape of antennal club and ultimate maxillary palpomere, much shorter ultimate tarsomere.
-Finally, Rhyzobius javeli Mulsant, 1899 (MNHN, "Leap" and "Cape Town, Dr Martin") differs from the new species in the somewhat larger, markedly more slender and much lighter body, unbordered pronotal base, longer tarsal lobes, longer pubescence with erect hairs.
+S.") is, in contrast to both new species, characterized by much larger and more slender body, bluish dorsum, yellow abdomen, longer pubescence with erect hairs, different configuration of submeso- and submetacoxal lines, different antennal club and ultimate maxillary palpomere.
+Rhyzobius pulchellus (Montrouzier, 1861) (MNHN: "New Caledonia, Mueo, 19.V.1928, J.D.A.
+Cockerell, on Citrus") differs from the new species in the lighter and more slender body, unbordered pronotal base, longer pubescence with erect hairs, smoothed interspaces between markedly larger and sparser dorsal punctures, configuration of submesoand submetacoxal lines, shape of antennal club and ultimate maxillary palpomere, much shorter ultimate tarsomere.
+Rhyzobius trimeni Casev, 1899 (MNHN, "Leap" and "Cape Town, Dr Martin") differs from the new species in the somewhat larger body, yellow spots at anterior pronotal angles and elytral base, longer pubescence with erect hairs, configuration of submeso- and submetacoxal lines, shape of antennal club and ultimate maxillary palpomere, much shorter ultimate tarsomere.
+Finally, Rhyzobius javeli Mulsant, 1899 (MNHN: "Leap" and "Cape Town, Dr Martin") differs from the new species in somewhat larger, markedly more slender and much lighter body, unbordered pronotal base, longer tarsal lobes, longer pubescence with erect hairs.

-Notes on probable bionomy.
-Both new species here described could be predaceous or have some associations with colonies of scale insects which also could have appeared in the early Eocene.
+Remarks on probable bionomy.
+Like the recent congeners, the two new species described here could be predaceous or could have some associations with colonies of scale insects that appeared before the Cainozoic.

 Rhyzobius antiquus sp. nov.
 (Figs 1-6, 9-13)